BCLawLibrary/practical-ai-in-30-days/day-xx-reasoning-models-vs-chat-models.md

 ## 📚 Understanding the Technology Behind Reasoning Models
 *(Based on concepts explained by Andrej Karpathy's "Deep Dive Into LLMs" and Latent Space's analysis of reasoning models)*

+### How Reasoning Models Work:

+Reasoning models represent a significant evolution in AI development.
 Before diving into practical exercises, let's understand what makes reasoning models different:

-### **How Reasoning Models Work:**

-Reasoning models represent a significant evolution in AI development.
-Here's how they differ from traditional models:

 **Training Process:**
 - **Reinforcement Learning (RL)**: Unlike models trained solely on imitation, reasoning models use trial and error to discover effective problem-solving strategies